Machine learning with neural networks: Summary

 \section{Summary}

+In this Chapter we analysed the stochastic dynamics of Hopfield networks.
+We asked under which circumstances the network dynamics can reliably recognise stored patterns.
+If the stored patterns are random, the performance of the Hopfield network depends on their number, on the number of bits per pattern, and upon the noise level.
+The storage capacity $\alpha$ equals the ratio of the number of stored patterns to the number of bits per pattern.
+The network operates reliably when this ratio is small, and provided the noise level is not too large.
+A mean-field analysis of the $N\to\infty$-limit shows that there is a phase transition in the parameter plane of the Hopfield network (Figure \figref{C3S4Phase}): when $\alpha$ exceeds the critical storage capacity $\alpha_{\rm c}$, the network ceases to function.

-In this Chapter the use of Hopfield networks for pattern recognition was discussed.
-Hopfield networks share many properties with the networks discussed later on in these lectures.
+Hopfield networks share many properties with the networks discussed later on in this book.
 The most important point is perhaps that introducing noise in the dynamics allows to study the convergence and performance of the network: in the presence of noise there is a well-defined steady state that can be analysed.
-Without noise, in the deterministic limit, the network dynamics can get stuck in local minima of the energy function, and may not reach the stored patterns.
-Naturally the noise must be small enough for the network to function reliably.
-Apart from the noise level there is a second significant parameter, the storage capacity $\alpha$, equal to the ratio of the number of patterns to the number of bits per pattern.
-When $\alpha$ is small the network is reliable.
-A mean-field analysis of the $N\to\infty$-limit shows that there is a phase transition in the parameter plane ({\em phase diagram}) of the Hopfield network, Figure \figref{C3S4Phase}.

-The building blocks of Hopfield networks are McCulloch-Pitts neurons and Hebb's rule for the weights.
-These elements are fundamental to the networks discussed in the coming Chapters.
+Without noise, in the deterministic limit, the network dynamics arrests in local minima of the energy function, and may not reach the stored patterns.
+Naturally the noise must be small enough for the network to function accurately.
+Finally, the building blocks of Hopfield networks are McCulloch-Pitts neurons and Hebb's rule for the weights.
+Many of the algorithms discussed in the coming Chapters use these elements in some form.